 If you're a founder or employee at a startup you may have heard of Y Combinator.
-It’s one of the most sought-after Silicon Valley accelerators that’s harder to get into than Harvard, and a complete game-changer for startups.
+It’s one of the most sought-after Silicon Valley accelerators that’s harder to get into than Harvard and a complete game-changer for startups.
 Depending on your source, the Y Combinator acceptance rate is between 1.5% to 3%.

 There is no formula for getting into YC.
 Every founding team's story is different to ours, which makes for a diverse group of companies.
 Each year batches have more international founders, P.O.C and underrepresented minorities too.
 This is our YC application journey.
 I hope reading this encourages you to apply.